dr-natetorious/book-Fuzz_Testing/Chapters/0_Introduction.md

 ### Coverage-Guided File Fuzzing

 **AFL++ is your go-to choice for testing anything that reads files or structured data.** Think image processors that crash on malformed PNGs, document parsers that hang on corrupted PDFs, or configuration readers that fail when someone hand-edits a settings file.
-AFL++ excels at navigating these complex input formats to find the edge cases that break your parsers.
+AFL++ excels at navigating complex input formats to identify edge cases that break your parsers.

 AFL++ uses sophisticated mutation strategies that combine random bit flips, arithmetic operations, dictionary-based substitutions, and splice operations that combine elements from different test cases.
 The tool monitors code coverage during execution and prioritizes mutations that exercise previously unexplored code regions.